Nashi (Russian youth movement): Allegations of spying on opposition groups

 In early February 2009, Anna Bukovskaya, a St. Petersburg Nashi activist, publicly claimed that from January 2008 until February 2009, she had coordinated a group of 30 young people (not Nashi members) who had been tasked to infiltrate branches of the banned National Bolshevik Party, Yabloko's youth wing and United Civil Front in Moscow, St. Petersburg, Voronezh and six other cities.
 Bukovskaya said that the agents were to inform her, and she, in turn, passed the information to senior Nashi official Dmitry Golubyatnikov, who was allegedly in contact with "Surkov's people" in the Kremlin.
 The agents, who were paid 20,000 rubles ($550) per month, provided information on planned and past events together with pictures and personal information on activists and leaders, including their contact numbers.
 On February 3, 2009, Bukovskaya told Youth Yabloko, which she had joined six weeks prior, that she was being paid to monitor their activities and to handle people in other opposition groups.

-The creation of a political party
+Political party and demise

 In May 2012, the leader of Nashi, Yakemenko, announced his intention to establish the parallel "Smart Russia" political party.
 It was established at the Nashi Congress that month and Nashi Commissar Nikita Borovikov was elected as the Smart Russia political party chairman.
 The Smart Russia political party was officially registered in June 2012.
+On June 4, 2012, Yakemenko announced that Nashi would be disbanded in the coming months.
+The legal entity Nashi was officially dissolved in 2019.